VLSI-EDA/PoC/README.rst

 running testbenches or generating IP cores.
 PoC uses **Python 3** as a platform independent scripting environment.
 All Python scripts are wrapped in Bash or PowerShell scripts, to hide some platform specifics of Darwin, Linux or Windows.
-See :doc:`/UsingPoC/Requirements` for further details.
+See `Requirements <http://poc-library.readthedocs.io/en/latest/UsingPoC/Requirements.html>`_ for further details.

 .. rubric:: PoC requires:

-* A :doc:`supported synthesis tool chain </WhatIsPoC/SupportedToolChains>`, if you want to synthezise IP cores.
+* A `supported synthesis tool chain <http://poc-library.readthedocs.io/en/latest/WhatIsPoC/SupportedToolChains.html>`_, if you want to synthezise IP cores.
-* A :doc:`supported simulator too chain </WhatIsPoC/SupportedToolChains>`, if you want to simulate IP cores.
+* A `supported simulator too chain <http://poc-library.readthedocs.io/en/latest/WhatIsPoC/SupportedToolChains.html>`_, if you want to simulate IP cores.
 * The Python3 programming language and runtime, if you want to use PoC's infrastructure.
 * A shell to execute shell scripts: